embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 folder so it’s easy to find later.
 {{</ admonition >}}

-Now, let's take a look at next lines from Build Output.
+Now, let's move to the preprocessing stage.

 ## Preprocessing
-The first phase of the C/C++ program build is preprocessing.
+The first phase of every C/C++ program build is preprocessing.
 In Arduino, preprocessing includes some specific steps.

 ### Detecting libraries used
 Before any actual compilation happens, the Arduino IDE scans your code to figure out which additional libraries your sketch needs.